About Vacuum Bell Therapy for Pectus Excavatum

-Vacuum Bell Therapy for Pectus Excavatum first began trial in 2005, and since then has gained a large following, owing to the fact it offers a genuine non-invasive treatment method for Pectus Excavatum.
-Although the concept was first tested over 100 years ago using glass devices, the method didn't gain significant scientific attention until the advent of modern materials and subsequent creation of a silicone device by Eckart Klobe in 2005.
+Vacuum Bell Therapy for Pectus Excavatum first began trial in 2005, and since then has gained a large following, owing to the fact that it offers a genuine non-invasive treatment method for Pectus Excavatum.
+Although the concept was originally thought of over 100 years ago, the method didn't gain significant scientific attention until the advent of modern materials and the subsequent creation of a silicone device by Eckart Klobe in 2005.

-As well as in non-invasive standalone treatment, the device has also been used in conjunction with the Nuss Procedure to facilitate the insertion of the Pectus introducer, the riskiest step of the operation.
-The Vacuum Bell is applied during the surgery to lift the sternum away from the internal organs, which makes the insertion of the pectus introducer much easier and minimizes risk to the patient.
+In addition to a standalone treatment, the device has also been used in conjunction with the Nuss Procedure.
+The Vacuum Bell has been used during the surgery to lift the sternum away from the organs before the insertion of the Pectus Introducer.
+This minimizes risks in the most dangerous step of the Nuss Procedure.

 What is Vacuum Bell Therapy?

 The Vacuum Bell is a simple, non-invasive tool used for the non-surgical treatment of Pectus Excavatum.
-It consists of a silicone 'bowl' with an attached hand pump, that when used creates a mild suction.
+It consists of a silicone bowl with an attached hand pump, that when used, creates a mild suction over the chest.

 Is there any scientific evidence for Vacuum Bell Therapy?

-Yes, there have been multiple clinical studies done using the Device with Pectus Excavatum since 2007.
-These have all reported good levels of success for different patient groups, with minimal to no side effects.
-A recent 2025 clinical study on paediatric Vacuum Bell Therapy from Amsterdam reported a 50% complete correction rate from 165 patients using 12-24 months treatment length.
+There have been multiple clinical studies done using the Device with Pectus Excavatum since 2007.
+These have all reported high success rates across different patient groups, with minimal to no side effects.
+A recent 2025 clinical study on paediatric Vacuum Bell Therapy from Amsterdam reported a 50% complete correction rate among 165 patients, with a treatment length of 12-24 months.

-The study notes that, "of all patients finishing treatment, 52.1% finished treatment successfully (with a permanent correction of the pectus deformity).
-Factors contributing to a successful treatment were longer hours of daily Vacuum Bell Treatment, overnight use and a prolonged treatment duration.
+The study notes that, "of all patients finishing treatment, 52.1% finished treatment successfully (with a permanent correction of the Pectus deformity).
+Factors contributing to a successful treatment included longer daily hours of Vacuum Bell Therapy, overnight use, and a prolonged treatment duration (12+months).

-A flexible thorax, deeper deformity and symptomatic pectus were related to worse outcomes.
+A flexible thorax, a deeper deformity, and symptomatic Pectus were associated with worse outcomes.
 Sternal depression was evaluated as mild/light in 44.2% of all patients treated successfully, compared to 26.6% in the unsuccessfully treated patients.
 Complications during treatment were minor, and there were no long-term complications."

 Who are the best candidates for treatment?

-Anyone who seeks a non-invasive alternative to surgery for Pectus Excavatum is a possible candidate for the Treatment, however, age and depth severity are useful to determine the patients most likely to have better outcomes..
-According to Dr. Frank-Martin Haecker, who is a major pioneer in the field of Vacuum Bell Therapy and has authored major on the subject:
+Anyone seeking a non-invasive alternative to surgery for Pectus Excavatum is a possible candidate for the Treatment; however, age and depth of severity are useful in determining which patients are most likely to have better outcomes.
+According to Dr Frank-Martin Haecker, a major pioneer in the field of Vacuum Bell Therapy for Pectus Excavatum, Vacuum Bell treatment is suitable for all ages.

 In summary, the two main selection criteria for ideal candidates are age and depth severity.

-For age, patients between 6-18 have been observed to have better permanent outcomes with the Therapy, due to growth factors and the flexibility of the chest wall.
-Therefore, It's best to start treatment as early as possible, even as young as 7 years of age, before the sunken chest begins to worsen in the pubertal growth-spurt.
+For age, patients aged 6-18 have been observed to have better permanent outcomes with the treatmen, due to growth factors and the chest wall's flexibility.
+Therefore, it's best to start treatment as early as possible, even at 7 years of age, before the indent worsens during the pubertal growth spurt.
 Breast development is also a problem for female patients starting puberty, and thus, pre-adolescence is an ideal time to start Vacuum Bell Treatment.

-Depth severity is not so much a problem with under 18 patients, and full correction is often still observed in even moderate depths with those patients, albeit at a slightly lower rate.
+Depth severity is not a major problem in under-18 patients, and full correction is often still observed in even moderate depths, albeit at a slightly lower rate.
 In older patients, depths over 1.5cm are usually better suited to surgical treatments like the Nuss Procedure.
-Nevertheless, The Device can still be used to offer some degree of relief in cases where the patient either wishes to avoid surgery or cannot access it.
+Nevertheless, the Vacuum Bell still can provide adequate results in these patients who wish to avoid surgery.

-Another note to be aware of is that with older patients (over 18), the chest wall is usually stiffer and requires more vacuum pressure to effectively move the chest.
-After some time using the Device (usually a minimum of 4 weeks), the chest wall will gradually soften up and require less pressure to move the chest.
-This has been proven in clinical studies by doctors utilizing pressure gauges to measure the effective vacuum needed along different stages of the treatment.
+Another factor to be aware of in older patients is that the chest wall is often stiffer and requires greater vacuum pressure to move effectively.
+After some time using the Device (usually at least 4 weeks), the chest wall will gradually soften and require less pressure to move the chest.
+This has been proven in clinical studies by doctors utilizing pressure gauges to measure the effective vacuum needed at different stages of the treatment.

 Are there people not suitable for treatment?

-Skeletal diseases that affect the firmness of the bones, such as Osteogenesis
+skeletal diseases that affect the firmness of the bones, Osteogenesis

 Imperfecta (glass bones) and Osteoporosis (diminution of the compact bone tissues).